A few of the Montana Meth Project ads have serious examples of this (i.e. Bathtub, Laundromat, and That Guy).

 Doctor Impossible of Soon I Will Be Invincible mentions meeting "the original villain team" The Delinquent Five when they came from the Fifties to seek help from their present selves, assuming they would be wealthy, powerful rulers by now.
 Dispiritingly, the heroes and governments are still in charge.
 He notes "Maybe that was the beginning of the end for them."

 In Woken Furies, Takeshi Kovacs finds himself up against an illegal copy of himself made when he was a good deal younger.
-More vicious and less world-weary, 'young' Kovacs is noticeably unimpressed that his future self hasn't made more of his life, like becoming a crime kingpin or suchlike.
+More vicious and less world-weary, 'young' Kovacs is noticeably unimpressed that his future self has quit the military, become estranged from his family and apparently lost all direction in life.
+"Old" Kovacs challenges him to see if he can do better with his second chance.
+Minutes later, "young" Kovacs is gunned down by the girlfriend of one of the people he killed while tracking "old" Kovacs down.

 Done straight in a case where Taylor must help a man who's being pursued by his apparent past selves, who are disgusted by how his life turned out, and by future selves who either want to ensure he'll become them, or prevent him from doing so.
 For the past selves, he's this trope; for the future ones, he's its inversion.